 For people to have confidence in those who govern and participate in the governance process, they must have trust that governments are acting for the common good.
-They People need to believe that governance is characterised by honesty and integrity and that those in government will behave accordingly.

-The Act requires that every local government shall-prepare or adopt a Code of Conduct to set out the standards of behaviour expected to be observed by all-Elected Members, committee members and employees.
+People need to believe that governance is characterised by honesty and integrity and that those in government will behave accordingly.
+The Act requires that every local government prepare or adopt a Code of Conduct to set out the standards of behaviour expected to be observed by Elected Members, committee members and employees.

-The City's of Joondalup has adopted a Code of Conduct which outlines the principles, values and behaviours expected of all Elected Members, committee members and employees.
+The City's Code of Conduct outlines the principles, values and behaviours expected of all Elected Members, committee members and employees.
 It is not intended to control or prohibit the actions of Elected Members, committee members or employees, but simply to document the standards of conduct expected of all who serve the community.